aws-samples/aws-iot-greengrass-to-ros2-client-device-connection/README.md

 We going to use AWS IoT fleet provisioning, [Provisioning by claim](https://docs.aws.amazon.com/iot/latest/developerguide/provision-wo-cert.html) to automate and scale the process of registering robot identities with the AWS Cloud and associating the required AWS IoT permissions.

 #### Create the Provisioning Template
-For using the Fleet Provisioning feature of AWS IoT Core, you need to setup an IAM role and a Provisioning Template in your AWS account.
+For using the fleet provisioning feature of AWS IoT Core, you need to setup an IAM role and a provisioning template in your AWS account.
 1. Create an IAM role that will be needed by a fleet provisioning template
 ``` bash
 ROLE=$(aws iam create-role \